omerxx/drone-ecs-plugin/README.md

 # drone-ecs-plugin

-## Usage:
+### Usage

+#### The plugin allows handling logs with `awslogs` log driver, as well as using secrets in the designated ECS environment
-### Note that the last two parameters do not have a value so that the plugin would search them in the secrets
+#### Note that the last two parameters do not have a value so that the plugin would search them in the secrets

 ```yaml
  deploy-production: